CodeYourFuture/CYF-Workshops/debugging/readme.md

 ### Test

-1. Step through the code to see what actually happens
+1. Run the code to see what actually happens

 ### Compare and Update